NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/welcome.rst

 Wizard: Welcome
 ====================

-The first page of the wizard welcomes you, summarizes the steps ahead, and offers a few useful tips.
+The first page of the wizard welcomes you, summarises the steps ahead, and offers a few useful tips.

 .. figure:: img/wizard-welcome.png